MARS-M: When Variance Reduction Meets Matrices: Method

 We present MARS-M, which is an instantiation of MARS by substituting the update rule~\eqref{eq:muon_final} with~\eqref{eq:moonlight_final}, and the resulted algorithm is shown in Algorithm~\ref{alg:MARS_moonlight}.
 MARS-M is an instantiation of MARS tailored to the Moonlight optimizer.

-It is worth noting that MARS-M is similar to MARS-Shampoo in~\citep{yuan2024mars}, which is another instantiation of MARS to a simplified version of Shampoo.
-In detail, the update rule in MARS-Shampoo is instantiated as:
+It is worth noting that MARS-M is related to MARS-Shampoo in~\citep{yuan2024mars}, which is another instantiation of MARS based on a simplified version of Shampoo.
+Specifically, the update rule in MARS-Shampoo is instantiated as: